"I don't want my brain to stop working."

 Under Fire: The Antitrust Years

-When Microsoft faced antitrust lawsuits in the late 1990s, Gates' response was pure Type 5 under stress.
+When Microsoft faced antitrust lawsuits in the late 1990s, the deposition footage became a masterclass in Type 5 under stress.

 The Emotional Gates Behind the Machine